THE AIMS OF THIS STATEMENT

 a) on legitimate grounds, the processing of his/her personal data, even if the data is relevant for the purpose of their collection;

 b) the processing of their personal data for the purpose of sending advertising material or for direct sales, or for conducting market research or commercial communications.

-In any case, the interested party remains free, at any time, to revoke consent by sending an informal notice to that effect to Parco Turistico Cavallino Treporti Scarl, at .
+In any case, the interested party remains free, at any time, to revoke consent by sending an informal notice to that effect to Parco Turistico Cavallino Treporti consorzio, at email@example.com.